-- a) Normalised exposure at risk (NEAR): the percentage of the portfolio at risk where each debtor/issuer's exposure is weighted by a financial risk ratio.
-This relates the expected annual losses (EAL) to measures of financial performance (revenue) or company size (total assets).
-The EAL provides a risk estimate that is explicitly based on monetary damages and allows aggregations across hazards, which is not the case for score indicators.
+a) Normalised exposure at risk (NEAR): the percentage of the portfolio at risk9 - where each debtor/issuer's exposure is weighted by a financial risk ratio.
+This relates the expected annual losses (EAL) to measures of financial performance (revenue) or company size (total assets).10 The EAL provides a risk estimate that is explicitly based on monetary damages and allows aggregations across hazards, which is not the case for score indicators.
 At the current stage, underlying data quality and availability are not always sufficient to calculate EAL-based indicators for all hazards.
-However, EAL-based indicators are available for coastal flooding, river flooding and windstorms. - b) Potential exposure at risk (PEAR): the percentage of the portfolio that is exposed to physical hazards, based on the total financial exposure for all entities that have a risk score above zero.
-PEAR offers a potential ("maximum") value to complement the specific value provided by NEAR.
-Indicators based on total exposures are easy to interpret and less demanding to calculate, as vulnerability data are not needed for their computation (similar to the risk scores below). - c) Risk scores (RS): these complement PEAR by splitting exposures into risk level categories and indicate the percentage of the portfolio that is associated with a specific risk class from 0 (no risk) to 3
+However, EAL-based indicators are available for coastal flooding, river flooding and windstorms.

-This assumes that expected annual losses (EAL) as a share of revenue or total assets equates to the same proportion of the exposure at risk.
+9 This assumes that expected annual losses (EAL) as a share of revenue or total assets equates to the same proportion of the exposure at risk.
 To construct the indicator: first, the EAL of the debtor/issuer is normalised by using either revenues or total assets to determine a financial risk ratio (FRR); then the FRR is multiplied by the exposure to determine what share of the exposure in a portfolio is at risk for each debtor/issuer.
 The FRR has a value between 0 and 1.
 It is bounded at 1 if the EAL exceeds the value of the normalisation variable (revenue or total assets), so the exposure at risk cannot exceed total exposure.

-Admittedly, a relation between a financial risk ratio and the total exposure might be non-linear and more complex - at lower levels of damages, a company may be able to replace the lost assets, while the translation of the EAL to repayment ability might also depend on many other factors, such as the debt repayment schedule.
+10 Admittedly, a relation between a financial risk ratio and the total exposure might be non-linear and more complex - at lower levels of damages, a company may be able to replace the lost assets, while the translation of the EAL to repayment ability might also depend on many other factors, such as the debt repayment schedule.